 - Opportunities for artistic collaboration with students from across the different artistic disciplines in RCS

-- Unrivalled professional connections including Solar Bear, BBC Scotland and the National Theatre of Scotland
+- Unrivalled professional connections including National Theatre of Scotland, Glasgow Film Theatre, Solar Bear, BBC, and Playwrights’ Studio Scotland

 Claire Lamont – Head of BA Performance in British Sign Language and English